John Makepeace: Early life

-Makepeace was born John Makepeace Smith in Solihull, Warrickshire on 6 July 1939.
+Makepeace was born John Makepeace Smith in Solihull, Warwickshire on 6 July 1939.
 He is the child of Harold Alfred Smith and Gladys Marjorie Smith.
 Though his surname was Smith, on 27 November 1963, he would go on to change take up the surname "Makepeace", the same as his maternal grandmother's maiden name.
 Makepeace was first introduced to fine woodworking when he was eleven years old when he first visited a furniture maker.
 When he moved into his teenage years, he discovered his love for the craft when he met different cabinetmakers in Copenhagen.

 Career

 Makepeace's woodworking career began when he started to work as a design consultant for the all India Handicraft Board.
-He began to also receive recognition when he became a member of the Crafts Council in the UK and a Trustee of the V&A, London.
+He began to also receive recognition when he became a member of the Crafts Council and the Red Rose Guild in the UK and a Trustee of the V&A, London.
 Seeing the value of education furniture designers/makers, he bought Parnham House, Dorset in 1976, to create the Parnham Trust and the School for Craftsmen in Wood.
 This was opened in 19 September 1977, though would later become Parnham College.
 One of his early students here was Viscount Linley, nephew of Queen Elizabeth II of the United Kingdom.
 Makepeace would run the Trust until 2000, when it moved to Hooke Park under a new director.